k8-mb/k8-mb.github.io/_posts/2018-06-20-time-is-money.md

 about.
 And the poor Mrs. Orgovanyi-Hanstein is forced to waste her precious time with foll like that.

-They have their fun, they I ask: "Ok, we agree that we do not want to make the steps in cement.
+They have their fun, they I ask: "We agree that we do not want to make the steps in cement.
 What about concrete?"
 They continue laughing, because of course, concrete is too heavy and the idea itself is nonsense.